Near-Field Position and Orientation Tracking With Hybrid ELAA Architecture: Tracking Framework

 \section{Tracking Framework}

-In this section, we employ the \ac{EKF} as our tracking algorithm, which is widely adopted in systems with non-linear state transition and observation models~\cite{simon2006optimal}.
-We first introduce the standard \ac{EKF} procedure for estimating the \ac{MS} state under a given analog combiner.
-We then propose the PAC-EKF framework that incorporates the analog combiner design.
+In this section, we present the \ac{EKF}-based framework for tracking the time-varying MS state under the hybrid ELAA architecture.
+The \ac{EKF} is widely adopted for recursive state estimation with nonlinear state transition and observation models~\cite{simon2006optimal}.
+However, the EKF assumes a given observation model and does not account for the analog combiner design.
+In the following, we first introduce the standard \ac{EKF} framework under a given analog combiner.
+Building upon the EKF framework, we propose the PAC-EKF framework that incorporates the analog combiner design to enhance the informativeness of the compressed observation for state estimation.